This post sets out the legal requirements and 4 bare minimum content essentials for a construction contract.

-- Haden Young v Laing O’Rourke: the M&E subcontractor started work but never signed a contract as issues relating to collateral warranties and its limit on liability were not agreed.
-The court said no contract at all.
+- Haden Young v Laing O’Rourke: the M&E subcontractor started work but never signed a contract as its limit on liability was not agreed.
+The court said no contract.

-- RTS v Molkerei: the engineering contractor started work but never signed a contract as it could not agree limits on liability.
-The court decided the contract was based on MF/1 and the requirement for signature had been waived.
+- RTS v Molkerei: the engineering contractor started work but never signed a contract as its limits on liability was not agreed.
+The court decided there was a contract based on MF/1.

-- Arcadis v Hyder: the consultant to a specialist subcontractor started work but never signed one of the three sets of terms sent as it could not agree a limit on its liability.
-The court originally said a contract with unlimited liability but the Court of Appeal disagreed and held it was limited (but to a cap, to the reasonable costs of repair and renewal – a real brainteaser!)
+- Arcadis v Hyder: the consultant to a specialist subcontractor started work but never signed one of the three sets of terms sent as its limit on liability was not agreed.
+The High Court said a contract with unlimited liability, overruled by the Court of Appeal who said it was limited (to the reasonable costs of repair and renewal).

 - Wells v Devani: the trigger event for payment was not agreed before the services were provided.
 The court said there was no contract.

-Your contract strategy should be decided before you start, and set out the terms that are essential for your company and which must be agreed before you start work.
+Your contract strategy should be decided before you start negotiating.
+In all your correspondece you should set out the contract terms that are essential for your business.
+You must make sure those terms are agreed before you start work.
 Once you start, anything can happen!